-Helping a friend out that owns a car insurance agency in Atlanta.
+Helping a friend out that gives free home insurance quotes Atlanta Ga.
 Helping him test ubuntu out on an old machine so he can see what it is like.
 Anyway here are 5 tips i will share with you since i just helped him with these.
 1- Enable ctrl-alt-backspace to kill xserver sudo apt-get install gnome-tweak-tool to launch type: gnome-tweak-tool 2- Install pipelight so silverlight works sudo apt-add-repository ppa:pipelight/stable sudo apt-get update sudo apt-get install pipelight-multi 3- Enable silverlight plugin sudo pipelight-plugin –enable silverlight 4- Enable widevine plugin sudo pipelight-plugin –enable widevine 5- To get flash woking in chromium (chrome pepperflash) sudo apt-get install pepperflashplugin-nonfree sudo update-pepperflashplugin-nonfree –install 6- Install restricted extras sudo apt-get install ubuntu-restricted-extras 7- Install unrestricted version of libavcodec for encoding and decoding sudo apt-get install libavcodec-extra 8- Install Java runtime env and web plugin sudo apt-get install icedtea-7-plugin openjdk-7-jre 9- Java developement kit sudo apt-get install openjdk-7-jdk Will they use ubunto for their Atlanta car insurance agency?
 Only time will tell.
 Either way this gave me a chance to share these points i found on youtube with you

 ok so you have installed ubutu on your desktop and laptop via usb flashdrive like we talked about yesterday.

 Now in this video we will learn how to navigate in ubuntu.